zecure/shadowd.zecure.org/content/overview/introduction.md

 Additional connectors are planned and will be released at some point in the future.
 If you want to [contribute](/development/contributing) why not develop a new [connector](/documentation/connectors)?

+### Detection

+Shadow Daemon combines [white- and blacklisting](/documentation/architecture) to accurately detect malicious requests.
+The blacklist makes use of sophisticated regular expressions to search for known attack patterns in the user input.
+The whitelist on the other hand searches for irregularities in the user input based on strict rules that define how the input should look like.
+Together they can detect almost any attack on a web application and still have a very low false-positive rate.

+Shadow Daemon is able to detect common attacks like:

+ * SQL Injections
+ * XML Injections
+ * Code Injections
+ * Command Injections
+ * Cross-Site Scripting
+ * Local/Remote File Inclusions
+ * And more ...

+### Protection

+Unlike many other web application firewalls Shadow Daemon does not completely block malicious requests.
+Instead it only filters out the dangerous parts of a request and lets it proceed afterwards.
+This makes attacks impossible, but does not unnecessary frustrate visitors in the case of false-positives.

+### Architecture

+Shadow Daemon is closer to the application than most other web application firewalls.
+It receives exactly the same input that the web application receives and thus it is almost impossible to bypass the detection by obfuscating the attack.
+However, the most complex parts of Shadow Daemon are separated from the web application to guarantee a certain standard of security.

 ## Who should use Shadow Daemon?